 September 4: Today in Royal History

-© Unofficial Royalty 2023
+© Unofficial Royalty 2024

-Sophie of Mecklenburg-Güstrow, Queen of Denmark; Credit – Wikipedia
+Sophie of Mecklenburg-Güstrow, Queen of Denmark and Norway; Credit – Wikipedia

 September 4, 1199 – Death of Joan of England, daughter of King Henry II of England, wife of King William II of Sicily and Raymond VI, Count of Toulouse, at Fontevrault Abbey near Chinon, in the County of Anjou, now in France; buried at Fontevrault Abbey

 Voyages on storm-tossed ships on the Mediterranean Sea.
 Being held captive and penniless by your husband’s successor and then being gallantly rescued by your brother.
 Being marooned and nearly captured after a strong storm and again being gallantly rescued by your brother.
-Accompanying your brother, along with his new wife, on the Crusades in the Holy Land.
+Accompanying your brother and his new wife, on the Crusades in the Holy Land.
 Being offered by your gallant brother as a bride to the brother of the man who led the Islamic opposition in the Crusade.
 Being left to deal with a rebellion while you are pregnant.
 Sounds like the imagination of an author for a new book, but in reality, it is the life of Joan of England, the youngest daughter of King Henry II of England and Eleanor of Aquitaine.
 However, Joan does have prominent roles in Sharon Penman’s wonderful novels Devil’s Brood and Lionheart where she is referred to as Joanna.

 Unofficial Royalty: Joan of England, Queen of Sicily, Countess of Toulouse